You might have harbored intentions to become a nurse and be of service to society by working in hospitals and medical care centers.

 - Try to get your conviction records or court orders surrounding your felony from the court where you have appeared for hearings

 - Have a background verification done on yourself based on the instructions provided by the Federal Bureau of Investigation and the Florida Department of Law Enforcement

-- Check the statutes under the law of Florida to see if you are eligible for applying for nursing license
+- Check the statutes under the law of Florida to see if you are eligible for applying for a nursing license

-Under Section 456.0635 of Florida Statutes, the Florida Board of Nursing will not entertain any license application from felons who have been convicted with fraud related to the Florida Medicaid Program or the State Medicaid Program.
+Under Section 456.0635 of Florida Statutes, the Florida Board of Nursing will not entertain any license application from felons who have been convicted of fraud related to the Florida Medicaid Program or the State Medicaid Program.